A Video Production Team

 A Great Value

 Perhaps you have an established relationship with a floor director and would like to bring them aboard your next project.
-CRM Studios has no problem working with your established crew.
+CRM Studios has no problem working with your established production crew.

 "That's a Lot of People.